 The $2 million facility opened January 16, 1963, a little more than a year after ground was broken.
 Castle Memorial Hospital, named after Harold K.L.
 Castle who donated the land, opened with 72 beds and 14 bassinets.
 In 1983, the hospital changed its name to Castle Medical Center to reflect the growth into outpatient services and programs.

 Castle Medical Center is now a 160-bed facility with more than 1,000 employees.
-On the medical staff are more than 292 physicians in a wide range of specialties and subspecialties.
-In the twelve months ending December 2011, Castle provided care for nearly 7,500 inpatients, more than 81,000 outpatients, and almost 32,000 emergency patients.
+On the medical staff are 300 physicians in a wide range of specialties and subspecialties.
+In the twelve months ending September 2013, Castle provided care for more than 7,500 inpatients, over 74,000 outpatients, and more than 33,000 emergency patients.

 Castle Medical Center, a non-profit institution, serves all of O‘ahu and is the primary health care facility for Windward O‘ahu.
 The hospital is owned and operated by Adventist Health, a Seventh-day Adventist health care system.

-(Health care and wellness have been a focus of the Seventh-day Adventist Church from its very founding in the 1800s, and in April of 2010, PBS television stations nationwide will air a documentary entitled “The Adventists” that examines this subject.
+(Health care and wellness have been a focus of the Seventh-day Adventist Church from its very founding in the 1800s, and in April of 2010, PBS television stations nationwide aired a documentary titled “The Adventists” that examines this subject.
 Please click here to read more about the documentary.)